pontus/LocalEGA/docs/encryption.rst

   possibly reencrypted with a suitable key for the user (again, in addition to any transport encryption).

+Files submitted are in the ``Crypt4GH`` file format, which provides the ability to decrypt parts of encrypted files without having to start decrypt all data up to the desired area (useful for e.g. streaming).

 The details of the file format used are provided at :download:`Crypt4GH file format
 <http://samtools.github.io/hts-specs/crypt4gh.pdf>`, and summarized below.